Fiware/showcase.gsma.dataModels/specs/Alert/doc/spec.md

 - `type` : Entity type.
 It must be equal to `Alert`.

+- `source` : A sequence of characters giving the source of the entity data.
+  - Attribute type: Text or URL
+  - Optional

+- `dataProvider` : Specifies the URL to information about the provider of this information
+  - Attribute type: URL
+  - Optional

 - `category` : Define the category of alert (Traffic jam, accidents, weather conditions, high level of pollutants)